ministryofjustice/security-guidance/docs/data-handling-and-information-sharing-guide.md

 -   Data in transit.
 -   Data at rest.

-For the purposes of this guide, the term 'sensitive' data or information refers to data or information which attracts a handling caveat of `SENSITIVE`.
-See the [Information Classification and Handling Policy](information-classification-and-handling-policy.md) for further details.
+For the purposes of this guide, the term 'sensitive' data or information refers to data or information which attracts a handling caveat of `SENSITIVE`.See the [Information Classification and Handling Policy](information-classification-and-handling-policy.md) for further details.

 ### Ownership of information